juliogomez/devops/README.md

 kubectl -n myhero get pods
 ```

 You will be able to access *myhero* public IP address from your own browser and see the application working.
-Those new sidecar proxy containers that are intercepting all I/O are transparent to the service.
+Those new sidecar proxy containers are intercepting all I/O, and are transparent to the service.

 For our capabilities demonstration today we will focus on some specific *traffic management* use cases, although Istio provides multiple security and telemetry capabilities as well.